infinum/ngx-form-object/docusaurus/docs/api-reference/form-object.md

 ### afterSave()

-Override this method to trigger some action after saving the model.
+Implement this method to add custom behaviour after the model is saved.
 [Find out more](../guides/saving-forms.md#aftersave).

 | Method | Return type |
 | --------- | ------------- |